10 Ways To Improve Your Creative Problem-Solving Skills

 Employers want to know that when obstacles arise you are equipped to find effective solutions to them.
 In an interview, walk your potential employer through a situation in which you took steps that led to a positive outcome.
 Use these tips to help you construct your answer:

 Show creativity through adding constraints: Explain a situation that you found a solution to through implementing boundaries on the scope of the project.
 For instance, customers can feel overwhelmed with too many choices on a website, which may lead them not to buy any products the website is advertising.
-By limiting the products they see all at once and increasing it at every level, the customer will be more likely to make a purchase.

 Show creativity through removing constraints: Illustrate a time in which you had to question the most apparent assumption about a project.
 For example, you could explain a situation in which you helped increase sales at a store by encouraging better customer service.